rsn8887/OpenTTD/README.md

 # Installation

+- Download (see `assets` below), and unzip openttd_switch.zip and copy the contents over to the `/switch/` folder on your sd card, so that you have a folder `/switch/openttd` with many folders and files inside.

+- Use you favorite homebrew launcher to start the game.
+It comes with everything you need to start playing right away.

-Note: This game takes quite long to load (~15 seconds).
+- Note: This game takes quite long to load (~15 seconds).
 But it is worth the wait!

-The public domain graphics and sound sets from www.openttd.org are included.
+- The public domain graphics and sound sets from www.openttd.org are included.

-If you want the choice to also use the original dos game graphics and sounds, copy over the files
+- If you want the choice to also use the original dos game graphics and sounds, copy over the files
 ```
 SAMPLE.CAT
 TRHCOM.GRF